All-on-6 cost in Vietnam

 | Phu Quoc | Refer HCMC | Refer HCMC |

 Acrylic with metal reinforcement, fitted same-day as surgery.
-Stays in for 4-6 months while gums heal and implants integrate.
+Stays in for 4 to 6 months while gums heal and implants integrate.
 Functional but not designed for hard chewing.

 Hardest, most natural-looking, longest-lasting.
 Replaces the provisional at 6 months.
 Premium choice for All-on-6 patients who want the longest service life.